aspose-cells-python/aspose-cells-python/README.md

 This project is licensed under the Aspose Split License Agreement - see the [LICENSE](license/Aspose_Split-License-Agreement_2025-07-08_WIP.txt) file for details.

-### License Summary

-This software uses a **Split License** model:

-- **Apache 2.0 License** applies if you are:
-  - Using in Non-Commercial Open Source projects
-  - Using as a transitive dependency
-  - A Qualifying Business (< 200 employees, < $1M annual revenue)
-  - A Non-Profit Entity for public interest missions

-- **Commercial License** required for all other uses.
-Purchase at [aspose.org/pricing](https://aspose.org/pricing)

 Part of the [Aspose.org](https://aspose.org) open source ecosystem.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Requirements